 6.11.
 Time¶

-Time parsers are based upon Text
+Time parsers are based upon Text parser and therefore inherits all parameters

 from it and it’s usage.
-One differences is that normalize
+One differences is that normalize parameter is set to

-parser is set to True
+False while in Text parser is set to True by default.

 To read docs regarding other parameters than the one described here, please go to Text documentation.